 .Food Exhibit Registration Forms are due to the Broward 4-H Office by Nov.
 30, 2015General Exhibit Registration Forms are due to the Broward 4-H Office by January 4, 2016

 Orange Blossom Festival Parade

 Youth march in the annual parade dressed in costumes according to the year’s theme and perform a chant or other activity in front of the judges’ stand.
-The Broward County 4-H Foundation also hosts a vegetable sale to raise funds for 4-H program needs.
+Broward County 4-H also has a fundraising table to sell honey and baked goods.

 Volunteer trainings are held various times throughout the year.
 Trainings available include (but are not limited to) new club leader orientation, overnight chaperone training, and trainings in 4-H curricula to use in school enrichment programs, after-school clubs, club educational programs, day camps, and other areas.
 In-service credits for teachers are available for some trainings.

 Special Interest Groups